-For example, mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.
+For example, mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg the license file must be renamed to simply the name license.

-3. Put the Perforce license file for the server into /p4/1/root the license file must be renamed to simply the name license.
+3. Put the Perforce license file for the server into /p4/1/root